GIAA takes you through a timeline of significant events in our development.

-Resumed non stop flights from Guam to Hong Kong 2x weekly effective April 2
+- Resumes non-stop flights from Guam to Hong Kong

-Launched a 3rd weekly flight to Cairns on April 4
+- Launches a third weekly flight to Cairns

-Launched an additional flight to Manila departing on Saturdays - March 27,2010
+- Launches an additional flight to Manila departing on Saturdays

-Launches daily service from Incheon/Guam eff.
-April 20, 2010
+- Launches daily service from Incheon-Guam, effective April 20, 2010

-Celebrated 40th anniversary of service to Guam on October 1, 2010.
+- Celebrates 40th anniversary of service to Guam on October 1, 2010

 Delta Air Lines